matteopilz/OpenMS-website/content/en/applications.md

 ***

-### FEATURE LEVEL LABEL-FREE QUANTIFICATION ALGORITHM FOR TOP-DOWN PROTEOMICS (FLASHDECONVQ)
+### Feature level label-free quantification algorithm for top-down proteomics (FLASHDECONVQ)

 Prototype of FLASHDeconvQ, a feature level LFQ algorithm for top-down proteomics, is developed based on OpenMS and FLASHDeconv.